ccotter/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/avoid-capture-this-with-capture-default.rst

 Warns when lambda specify a capture default and capture ``this``.
 The check also offers fix-its.

-Capture-deafults in member functions can be misleading about whether data members are captured by value or reference.
+Capture-defaults in member functions can be misleading about whether data members are captured by value or reference.
 For example, specifying the capture default ``[=]`` will still capture data members by reference.